Failure in file:base-dir(): "URI has an authority component"

 From our point of view, I guess we could try enhancing Saxon on .NET (or perhaps even Saxon on Java on Windows...) to be able to dereference file URIs that use the non-standard extensions in RFC 8089 for referencing UNC files.
 That's a fairly substantial project, I would think.

-#15 Updated by Kevon Hayes about 1 month ago
+#15 Updated by Kevon Hayes 6 months ago

 I went down the filestream route yesterday and indeed the issue was with the xsl:include dependencies not being found.
 So I quickly understood that if I streamed a stylesheet I would need to stream all of the dependencies used by that stylesheet.
 This is not idea since we reference dozens of files.

-#21 Updated by Kevon Hayes about 1 month ago
+#21 Updated by Kevon Hayes 6 months ago

 According to: https://stackoverflow.com/questions/18520972/converting-java-file-url-to-file-path-platform-independent-including-u it appears that Java erroneously reports an authority when parsing UNC paths.
 This is apparently fixed in Java 7 via the java.nio.Paths implementation.